Taouen/the-grand-calcutron/README.md

 ## Usage

-You can [invite The Grand Calcutron to your server](https://discord.com/api/oauth2/authorize?client_id=867235663119646731&permissions=2148002880&scope=bot) or clone it from GitHub to run it yourself.
+You can [invite The Grand Calcutron to your Discord server](https://discord.com/api/oauth2/authorize?client_id=867235663119646731&permissions=2148002880&scope=bot) or clone it from GitHub to run it yourself.

 ### Command Structure